-John L. Jackson, Jr. is Dean of the School of Social Policy & Practice and the Richard Perry University Professor of Communication, Anthropology, and Africana Studies.
-With appointments in the Annenberg School for Communication and the School of Arts & Sciences, and the School of Social Policy & Practice.
-Jackson works at the intersection of cultural anthropology, race studies, and new media.
+John L. Jackson, Jr. is the Walter H. Annenberg Dean of the Annenberg School for Communication and the Richard Perry University Professor of Communication, Anthropology, and Africana Studies.
+With appointments in the School of Arts & Sciences, the School of Social Policy & Practice, the Annenberg School for Communication, and the Graduate School of Education, Jackson works at the intersection of cultural anthropology, race studies, and new media.

 A renowned cultural anthropologist, John L. Jackson, Jr. has spent the last 20 years re-shaping and modernizing his discipline for the Internet Age.
 His research defies traditional categories, incorporating multiple fields in each inquiry: technology and religious studies; culture and economics; anthropology and new media; Africana studies and linguistics.
 As a result, he often links academic disciplines that have rarely intersected before — in this way, establishing models for new standards of scholarship.